jeanbrazeau/Nava-Firmware/README.md

 # Nava 2024 Oortone firmware
-work in progress, beta comming soon...text below is not finished The latest release of Nava 2024 Oortone firmware is available in the Release section in the right column.
+The latest release of Nava 2024 Oortone firmware is available in the Release section in the right column.

 ## About the Nava Oortone firmware for Nava